Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion along the boost

 where $g^{*}(r)$ is the complex conjugate of $g(r)$.
 Now applying the Neumann boundary condition at the UV cutoff $r=r_b$, we get

 On the other hand, applying the Neumann boundary condition near the horizon we get the following form of $B$

 where $\epsilon$ is the IR cutoff, $\epsilon<<1$.
 In order to get the above result we have used the IR solution given in eq.\eqref{genir}.
+Before proceeding further, it is important to note that we impose the Neumann boundary condition in the near-horizon region.
+If one instead imposes the Dirichlet boundary condition at the horizon, the solution becomes trivial, leading to the absence of non-trivial modes in the IR region.
+Therefore, in the present analysis, the Neumann boundary condition must be imposed in the near-horizon sector.
+This choice has also been discussed in \cite{deBoer:2008gu}.
 Now, in the near horizon limit the expression of the tortoise coordinate reads

 Now using the above result in eq.\eqref{Bir}, we get

 The above result suggests that $B$ is a pure phase in $\omega$.
 As $\epsilon<<1$, this condition implies that the frequency spectrum is no longer continuous but instead becomes discrete.
 This discreteness of the frequencies are given by